elki-project/simpsons-wiki-data/README.md

 Usage
 -----

-This was tested on a Debian linux system and Ubuntu 21.04.
+This was tested on a Debian linux system and on Ubuntu 21.04.

 Install the required packages:

-Debian:

-`apt install python3-lxml python3-wikitrans 7zip
+`apt install python3-lxml python3-wikitrans p7zip-full`

-Ubuntu:

-`apt install python3-lxml p7zip-full
-`pip install wikitrans

 You then need to manually download a "Current pages" dump (no history) from the Wiki via <https://simpsons.fandom.com/wiki/Special:Statistics>.